-California Dungeness Crab Task Force

-UPDATED Options for the Composition of a Dungeness Crab Industry-Representative Body

-Drafted by the DCTF Admin Team; updated March 21, 2017
+California Dungeness Crab Task Force Options for the Composition of a Dungeness Crab Industry-Representative Body Drafted by the DCTF Admin Team, February 20, 2017; updated March 13, 2017

 In the January 2016 and 2017 reports, the California Dungeness Crab Task Force (DCTF) indicated there was value in continuing the DCTF or another industry-representative body beyond 2019 when the DCTF is set to sunset per Fish and Game Code 8276.4.
 Various DCTF Members expressed interest in revisiting the structure and procedures of the DCTF to inform a recommendation for what a future industry-representative body should look like.
 A number of options were discussed during the October 2016 DCTF meeting and at prior DCTF meetings and Executive Committee conference calls, but DCTF Members requested additional time to discuss options with their constituents.

-This document has been developed as a tool to capture options currently under consideration by the DCTF Executive Committee as of March 14, 2017.
-The options in this document (or other options developed prior to the DCTF's final vote) will be discussed during an upcoming DCTF Executive Committee call in April 2017 and are expected to be voted on during the next DCTF meeting.
+This document has been developed as a tool to capture all options currently suggested by DCTF Members and the public.
+The options in this document (or other options developed prior to the DCTF's final vote) will be discussed during upcoming DCTF Executive Committee call(s) and are expected to be voted on during the next DCTF meeting, which is anticipated for June 2017.
 DCTF Members are expected to share these options with their constituents and be ready to make a final recommendation at the next DCTF meeting.